snohio/devopsorlando/leanbeer.md

 ## Upcoming events
 - Oviedo Brewing 4/20 at 7pm for 15 people
 - Suggested description:
 > Come prepared with some ideas or just listen in.
-Lean Coffee is a quick Kanban style of organizing technical discussions across many topics.
-We'll start discussing at voting on the topics by 7:15 and go until we run out of topics (or we're past closing time.)
+Lean Coffee is a quick Kanban style of organizing technical discussions for 10-15 people across many topics.
+We'll start discussing at voting on the topics by 7:15 and go until we run out (or we're past closing time.)
 >
 > All are welcome, whether you're currently working full-time in DevOps or are just passively curious.
 >
-> No need to eat ahead of time as they have food there https://www.oviedobrewingco.com/current-beers/ (hyperlink says beers, but it shows food as well).
+> No need to eat ahead of time as they have food there: https://www.oviedobrewingco.com/current-beers/ (hyperlink says beers, but it shows food as well).

 ## Previous events (in case we have writer's block for a future event description)
 - https://www.meetup.com/orlando-devops/events/291892578/